Metal vs. Plastic Belts

 1.7 to 1

-A smaller collapse factor in a belt gives you a smaller footprint (smaller cage diameter possibilities), so metal has it over plastic (today).
+A smaller collapse factor in a belt gives you a smaller footprint (smaller cage diameter possibilities), so the metal has it over plastic (today).

 Open Area: